dji-sdk/Onboard-SDK/Onboard_API_Doc/en/TransparentTransport.md

 The purpose of this document is to give an overview of the 'Data Transparent Transmission' between an Onboard Device and an Mobile Device.
 The rest of this document is organized as followed:
 * Problem Motivation
-* Usage Scenarios
+* 2 Usage Scenarios (with sample code snippet)
-* Sample Codes for implementation

-Please be aware that the current upstream bandwidth (Mobile to Onboard Device) is around _1KB/s_ while the downstream bandwidth (Onboard to Mobile Device) is around _8KB/s_.
+Please be aware that the current upstream(Mobile to Onboard Device) bandwidth is around _1KB/s_ while the downstream (Onboard to Mobile Device) bandwidth is around _8KB/s_.

 ### Problem Motivation